 We may use your information to advertise or promote products or services (including products and services of third parties) that with your express or implied consent, believe may interest you.
 We may do this by contacting you, including by telephone or email.
 With your express or implied consent, we may contact you by telephone even if you are on the Do Not Call Register.

-When you visit our website, we may collect information such as the time and date of your visit, your server address and your browser type.
-We may also place and access any cookies on your browser.
-When you use the "Contact Us" page on our website we may store any information you send us so we can respond to you if necessary
+When you visit our website, we may collection information such as the time and date of your visit, your server address and your browser type.
+When you use the "Contact Us" page on our website we may store any information you send us so we can respond to you if necessary.

 Complaints, questions and concerns